Selected Passages from Hungarian-Ottoman Wars

 The death of Zrínyi Miklós, 1664

-The Habsburgs could not focus on their Eastern interests: as a result of a new attempt by France under King Louis XIV (r.
-1643-1715) to reach the ‘natural frontiers’ – the Rhine and Alpine mountain ranges – and to gain continental hegemony, the Habsburgs were forced to concentrate ever greater power in the west in the second half of the 17th century.
-Vienna wanted to avoid a war on two fronts, so it sought peaceful relations with the Porte, which led to the Ottoman Empire, which was enjoying a renaissance under their rule, making new conquests in Hungary.
-To avoid conflict, Emperor Leopold I’s generals stood idly by while Várad fell in 1660, but the balance of the 1663-64 war was also scandalous, with Érsekújvár another important fortress falling from the system of fortifications, and the peace of Vasvár, concluded after the triumph of Szentgotthárd, imposed unduly lenient conditions on the Turkish side.
+The Habsburgs could not concentrate on their eastern interests: as a result of a renewed attempt by France under King Louis XIV (r.
+1643-1715) to reach the ‘natural frontiers’ – the Rhine and the Alpine ranges – and gain continental hegemony, the Habsburgs were forced to focus more and more of their power in the west in the second half of the 17th century.
+Vienna wanted to avoid war on two fronts, so it sought peaceful relations with the Porte, which led to the Ottoman Empire, which was enjoying a revival at that time, making new conquests in Hungary.

 King Louis XIV of France (in 1667)